cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 CPACE-RISTR255-SHA512,
 CPACE-DECAF448-SHAKE256.

-# Use of the hash function in CPace
+# Hashing of the password related string in CPace

+The different instantiations in CPace share the same method for hashing all of PRS, CI, SID and a domain-separation string DSI into a generator string.

-With generator_string(PRS,DSI,CI,sid, H.s_in_bytes) we denote a function that returns a string prefix_free_cat(PRS,zero_bytes(len_zpad), DSI, CI, sid) in which all input strings are concatenated such that the encoding of PRS together with a suitable zero pad field completely fills the first input block of the hash.
+With generator_string(PRS,DSI,CI,sid, H.s_in_bytes) we denote a function that returns the string prefix_free_cat(PRS,zero_bytes(len_zpad), DSI, CI, sid) in which all input strings are concatenated such that the encoding of PRS together with a suitable zero pad field completely fills the first input block of the hash.